Accommodation in Paris (Guide for Foreigners)

 Besides being free, staying in a youth hostel is the next cheapest accommodation in Paris you can find temporarily without burning your pockets from as low as € 15.00 per day.
 At the same time, you may meet like-minded people sharing valuable tips to find a room rental.

-Book earlier to secure a low rate as low as € 15.00 as last minute booking during peak period is always more expensive.
+Book earlier to secure a low rate as low as € 15.00 as last-minute booking during peak periods is always more expensive.

-The advantage of using a youth hostel as compared to Airbnb and Couchsurfing is the stability that it will not be subjected to last minute cancellation from whatever circumstances or excuses that the owner might come across.
+The advantage of using a youth hostel as compared to Airbnb and Couchsurfing is the stability that it will not be subjected to a last-minute cancellation from whatever circumstances or excuses that the owner might come across.

 *Photo Illustration from Hostelsclub.com based on a random check on 20 March 2015 showing € 15.00 being the lowest rate found in Paris.

 For people who have not used Airbnb before, the website allows the house owners to rent out their rooms or the whole apartment/house temporarily.
 There is more privacy with Airbnb as compared to a hostel stay but the rate is more expensive starting from € 28.00 per day based on a random check in March 2015.